-(i.)
-A quota shall be ascertained by dividing the number of the people of the Commonwealth, as shown by the latest statistics of the Commonwealth, by twice the number of senators:
+- a quota shall be ascertained by dividing the number of the people of the Commonwealth, as shown by the latest statistics of the Commonwealth, by twice the number of the senators;

 Provided that if Western Australia is an Original State, the numbers shall be as follows:

 - New South Wales

 Subject to this Constitution, the Parliament may make laws for increasing or diminishing the number of the members of the House of Representatives.

 Every House of Representatives shall continue for three years from the first meeting of the House, and no longer, but may be sooner dissolved by the Governor-General.

 Until the Parliament of the Commonwealth otherwise provides, the Parliament of any State may make laws11 for determining the divisions in each State for which members of the House of Representatives may be chosen, and the number of members to be chosen for each division.
 A division shall not be formed out of parts of different States.

 In the absence of other provision, each State shall be one electorate.

 Until the Parliament otherwise provides, the qualification of electors of members of the House of Representatives shall be in each State that which is prescribed by the law of the State as the qualification of electors of the more numerous House of Parliament of the State; but in the choosing of members each elector shall vote only once.